BuptStEve/markdown-it-vuese/docs/example/vuepress.md

-# 在 Vuepress 中使用
+# Using in Vuepress

-根据版本的不同，有两种方式引入。
+According to the different versions, there are two ways.

 ## 0.x